akvankorlaar/manuscriptdesk/README.md

 - Importing ManuscriptDesk.sql into your local MediaWiki's database (there should already be many tables in this database after MediaWiki's default installation.
 These should remain there).
 - Going to LocalSettings.php located in the root of your MediaWiki installation (for example w/LocalSettings.php), and by appending all code in ExampleConf.php (except for the PHP tag) to this file.
-- Configuring the variables '$wgWebsiteRoot', '$wgPrimaryDisk' , '$wgOriginalImagesPath' , '$wgZoomImagesPath', '$wgPerlPath', '$wgPythonPath in LocalSettings.php.
 - Installing Collatex-tools.
 This can be done by downloading and installing the latest version from:http://collatex.net/.
 CollateX needs to be run as a web service in localhost.
   The CollateX URL and Headers can be configured by modifying $wgCollationOptions['collatex_url'] in LocalSettings.php.
 - Installing PyStyl.
 Pystyl can be downloaded from https://github.com/mikekestemont/pystyl and configured using $wgPystylPath in LocalSettings.php
+- Configuring the variables $wgWebsiteRoot, $wgPrimaryDisk , $wgOriginalImagesPath , $wgZoomImagesPath, $wgPerlPath, and $wgPythonPath in LocalSettings.php.
 - Navigating with your browser to the installation, logging in as Administrator, and copying the contents of Sidebar.txt to Mediawiki:Sidebar (For example localhost/md/Mediawiki:Sidebar).
 - Going to Special:UserRights (for example: localhost/md/Special:UserRights), enter your administrators username, and add it to the 'ManuscriptEditors' group.
   With the default installation, every registered user needs to be added manually to this group to be able to access the functionality of the Manuscript Desk.